The Keele Key Fund

 Thanks to the generosity of donations to the Keele Key Fund, in excess of £300,000 has supported over 60 innovative projects that have made an immediate impact on the staff and student experience at Keele.

-Applications to the Keele Key Fund are currently closed.
+Applications to the Keele Key Fund are now closed.

 For any questions, please contact AlumniHQ (firstname.lastname@example.org).